 - Ensure compliance with gaming laws and regulations

 - Ensure guests are having a good time

 Casino Management Not For You?
 Check Out These Related Careers.

 Featured Programs for You

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 What Are the Steps to Become a Casino Manager?

 Many casino managers start in entry-level positions to gain hands-on experience while they further their education.
 Some earn certificates or specialized training, while others earn an associate degree or a bachelor's degree.
 Some universities offer casino-specific degrees and concentrations.
-Hospitality management and business management degrees are suitable as well.
+Hospitality management and business management undergraduate degrees are suitable as well.